The Bacup THI Partnership Board have agreed Public Realm Proposals.

 Local residents have previously expressed concern that the existing gyratory system and the confusing stop and give way arrangements are not conventional.
 There are currently no zebra crossings in the area for pedestrians to cross the road safely.
 The town square has recently been dominated by vehicles and pedestrians have been inconvenienced.

 What would happen with parking in the Town Centre?

-There would be two additional bays added to the parking on St James St, these would follow the same restriction as the rest of the bays on the street, 30 minutes maximum parking.
+There would be additional bays on Lumb Scar, these would follow the same restriction as the rest of the bays on the street, 30 minutes maximum parking.
 There would also be five bays added to King Street by the removal of the current taxi rank bays.
 The Council is also exploring other options to increase the car parking in the town centre.

 What would happen with the bus stops?

 The bus stop servicing the 464 route from Rochdale to Accrington would change location.
 It is currently sited at the end stand on St James St. The bus currently completes a complex manoeuvre to pick up and drop off passengers.
-The 464 Rochdale to Accrington bus route would no longer use this stop, which would be turned into five taxi ranks, and would continue the journey via the new road layout to a new stop on Market Street.
+The 464 Rochdale to Accrington bus route would no longer use this stop, which would be extended for event space on Irwell Terrace.
+The bus stop on Burnley road would also be reduced in size.

 Would Union Street be made one way and would any buses be using this street?

 There would be no changes to the current road system on Union Street.